Oat, Banana and Cocoa Cookies in the Air Fryer

 Oat, Banana, and Cocoa Cookies in the Air Fryer, Eat Without Belly

-• They can be stored in a closed container, but the next day, to make them like new, just toast them, even for just a couple of minutes in the air fryer and let them cool again… or enjoy them hot, it’s your choice.
-I recommend trying them, and as always, await your feedback below in the comments!
+• They can be stored in a closed container, but the next day, to make them like new, simply toast them, even just for a couple of minutes in the air fryer, then let them cool again or enjoy them hot—your choice.

 Enjoy!